-Dr. Atkinson is currently the American Diabetes Association Eminent Scholar for Diabetes Research and the Jefferey Keene Family Professor and The University of Florida and is the co-Director for the UF Health Diabetes Center of Excellence.
-The author of over 300 publications, Dr. Atkinson is beginning his 29th year of investigation into the field of type 1 (insulin dependent) diabetes.
-Dr. Atkinson has been the recipient of multiple scientific and humanitarian based awards for these efforts.
+Dr. Mark Atkinson is the American Diabetes Association Eminent Scholar for Diabetes Research and the Jeffrey Keene Family Professor at the University of Florida.
+Dr. Atkinson has devoted more than 30 years of investigation into the field of Type 1 diabetes.
+He is the recipient of multiple scientific and humanitarian based awards for these efforts.
 Those include three from the Juvenile Diabetes Research Foundation (JDRF).
 The first was the Gerold and Gayla Grodsky award (2001) provided to the outstanding Ph.D. investigating type 1 diabetes.
 More recently, he was (twice) awarded the Mary Tyler Moore & S. Robert Levine M.D. award for translational research on type 1 diabetes (2004 and 2008).
 Dr. Atkinson was also a recent recipient of the prestigious Eli Lilly Award for Outstanding Scientific Achievement from the American Diabetes Association (2004), a rare honor in type 1 diabetes from that organization.
 Most recently, he received the Barbara Davis Award for contributions to the field seeking to prevent type 1 diabetes.
 He has also been active in a leadership service to the type 1 diabetes community, with active administrative or advisory service to The Juvenile Diabetes Research Foundation, Diapedia, The American Diabetes Association, The National Institutes of Health, and the Immunology of Diabetes Society.
 His interest in collaboration has driven his participation in a variety of organizations (e.g., the Brehm Coalition, the Helmsley Trust Type 1 Diabetes Centers) and technologies (e.g., nPOD Datashare) are representative examples of that interest.
 Finally, Dr. Atkinson is active at a global level for causes related to the care and treatment of those in the third world; especially and including persons with type 1 diabetes.
 For this cause, he serves as President of Insulin for Life USA, and is an Advisor to Life for a Child.

-When my research efforts in type 1 diabetes began over 25 years ago, my (then) mentor suggested that if I found solutions to three challenges during my career, I would have done a good thing in life.
+When my research efforts in Type 1 diabetes began over 30 years ago, my (then) mentor suggested that if I found solutions to three challenges during my career, I would have done a good thing in life.
 Those challenges were to…

 2. Identify a means to predict who will eventually develop the disease.